omnigurus/project-mi-casa/README.md

 # Mi Casa Browser Extension

-1. TO Run this you need Node.js Installed install using
+1. To Run this you need Node.js Installed install using
 	$ brew install node

 2. Inside the directory, Install application dependencies
  	$ npm install

-3. Run the application, will open a web page, will look like this.
+3. Run the application and check if it opens a webpage.
  	$ npm start

+4. Running yarn create directory called build
+	$yarn build

+5. Open chrome in (Developer mode) and go to chrome://extensions/

+6. Click on Load unpacked and select the build directory.

 Personalized homepage extension for browsers written in React.